syncfusion-content/blazor-docs/blazor/document-editor/restrict-editing.md

 ---
 layout: post
-title: Restrict Editing in Blazor DocumentEditor Component | Syncfusion
+title: Restrict Editing
-description: Learn about Restrict Editing in Blazor DocumentEditor component of Syncfusion, and more details.
+description: Learn how to find a text in Blazor Word processor and replace it with another text.
 platform: Blazor
 control: DocumentEditor
 documentation: ug
----

----
-title: "Restrict Editing"
-component: "Word processor"
-description: "Learn how to find a text in Blazor Word processor and replace it with another text."
 ---

 # Restrict editing